clarmso/clean-vibe-theme/README.md

 ![Light mode](./assets/images/ScreenshotLight.png)
 ![Dark mode](./assets/images/ScreenshotDark.png)

 I have used ChatGPT and Github Co-pilot a lot when creating this theme.
-I had limited knowledge about Jeykll.

 ## Getting Started